 Applying or rejecting suggestions

-As mentioned above, the alerts appear with underlines below the problematic words.
-Click on it to know what is wrong and why.
+All the alerts appear with underlines below the problematic words.
+Click on them to know what is wrong and why.

-If you find that it not useful, you can dismiss it or flag it as incorrect.
+If a suggestion is not useful or inappropriate, you can dismiss it or flag it as incorrect.

-For certain non-English words, you can add it to your Grammarly’s vocabulary so that it won’t appear as a spelling error in the future.
+Grammarly flags most non-dictionary words as spelling errors.
+You can add such words to Grammarly’s vocabulary so that it won’t appear as an error in the future.